carlos-gg/digitalgarden/content/AI4ES/Extremes events.md

 	- These predictor values are from reanalysis fields as well as satellite derived variable values and stored as a text file in ASCII format
 	- According  to  the  definition  of  RI,  if  the  maximum  wind increased more than 30 knots (15.4 m/s) over the past 24 hours (Kaplan and DeMaria 2003), the record is marked as RI case, otherwise, it is labeled UNRI
 - #PAPER [A machine learning workﬂow for hurricane prediction (Kahira 2018)](https://upcommons.upc.edu/handle/2117/124992)
-	- #BSC, LP Caron, Leonardo Bautista
+	- #BSC LP Caron, Leonardo Bautista
 - #PAPER [Training deep neural networks with low precision input data: a hurricane prediction case study (Kahira 2018)](https://upcommons.upc.edu/handle/2117/132833)
 - #PAPER [Fused DL for Hurricane Track Forecast from Reanalysis Data (Giffard-Roisin 2018)](https://www.semanticscholar.org/paper/Fused-Deep-Learning-for-Hurricane-Track-Forecast-Giffard-Roisin-Yang/6aad16c4cfc5bf73f74671dddd01a47f63e71e30)
 - #PAPER [Lightning Prediction for Australia Using Multivariate Analyses of Large-Scale Atmospheric Variables (Bates 2018)](https://journals.ametsoc.org/jamc/article/57/3/525/68263/Lightning-Prediction-for-Australia-Using)